GuiMaron/pokemon_api/README.md

 I spent around 10-12 hours in this project

-In the 5 hours span I was able to fetch pokemon, validate some endpoints and create the base of everything: `RequestHandler`, `validator`, several `Joi.schemas`
+In the 5 hours span I was able to fetch pokemon, validate some endpoints and create the base of everything: `RequestHandler`, `validator`, several `Joi.schemas`, authentication, MongoDB client and some of the queries also.

 # Struggles

 I had some problems with the `default.conf(.dev)` NGINX configuration files.
 Also with the Swagger configuration.
-So I still have a warning and workaround around the POST endpoint in the `Swagger`
+So I still have a warning and workaround around the POST endpoint in the `Swagger` page

 # If I had more time?